PCOS, Pelvic Pain, and Physical Therapy

 Endometriosis

 Endometriosis happens when the tissue similar to the uterine lining grows in other places in the body.
-Because endometriosis is also affected by hormonal fluctuations, if you have PCOS, you might also have endometriosis.
+Because endometriosis also affects hormonal fluctuations, if you have PCOS, you might also have endometriosis.
 This condition causes pelvic pain, too, as the tissues surrounding these extra growths often become irritated.

 Fibroids